mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Oh," she interjected.
 "And if you do swing by bring me a cake from Gilli's, would ya?"

-He lifted his finger from the transmittance button and spoke to the static.
+He lifted his finger from the transmittance button.
 "Really?
-A cake?"
+A cake?" he asked the static.

-I built some resolve and double checked that the microphone was off.
+Thimlu grumbled in frustration, "What a time to be stuck in deliberation."

+There was a moment of silent thought between the two of them, but I'd already decided what to do.
 "I'll go," I said.

 Jathi shot me a glance.
 "What are you talking about?" he asked.